lawrennd/old_talks/_uq/includes/emukit-vision.md

 \slides{* The surrogate model or *emulator*, often a Gaussian process.}
 \notes{All `Emukit` loops need a probabilistic model of the underlying system.
 Emukit does not provide functionality to build models as there are already many good modelling frameworks available in python.
 Instead, we provide a way of interfacing third part modelling libraries with Emukit.
 We already provide a wrapper for using a model created with `GPy`.
 For instructions on how to include your own model please [see this notebook](https://emukit.readthedocs.io/en/latest/notebooks/Emukit-tutorial-custom-model.html).}

 \notes{Different models and modelling frameworks will provide different functionality.
-For instance a Gaussian process will usually have derivatives of the predictions available but random forests will not.
+For instance, a Gaussian process will usually have derivatives of the predictions available but random forests will not.
 These different functionalities are represented by a set of interfaces which a model implements.
 The basic interface that all models must implement is `IModel`, which implements functionality to make predictions and update the model but a model may implement any number of other interfaces such as `IDifferentiable` which indicates a model has prediction derivatives available.}

 \subsection{Candidate Point Calculator}